Department of Mathematics

 Please download my CV here.

 Jesse Adams, Applied Mathematics.
-Projects: studying super-chrons and the geomagnetic polartiy time-scale by feature-based data assimilation; inverse problems arising from high-energy x-rays.
+Projects: studying super-chrons and the geomagnetic polartiy time-scale by feature-based data assimilation; inverse problems in X-ray radiography.

 Travis Harty, Applied Mathematics.
-Project: forecasting global horizontal irradiance on multiple time-scales.
+Project: intra-hour forecasting of global horizontal irradiance for solar power.

 Spencer Lunderman, Mathematics.
 Project: feature-based data assimilation.